I remember the first time we met.

 The kettlebell should no longer be a mystery to you.

 Start playing around with the kettlebells at your gym or get your own.
 Get a feel for them.
-Try the basic kettlebell exercises and slowly progress as your strength and conditioning improves and as you feel more comfortable.
+Try the basic kettlebell exercises and slowly progress as your strength and conditioning improve and as you feel more comfortable.

 Remember your safety rules at all times and, if possible, try to find a qualified kettlebell instructor in your area that can give you instruction and feedback to ensure you’re on the right track.